 “I’ve always been obsessed with making my own variation on a burrito bowl, but your recipe takes the cake!
 Soaking the kale in lime makes it so much easier to integrate into a dish where kale might seem a little out of place.
 I make this at least once a week, and my husband, a ravenous carnivore, loved it, too!” – Ashley

 Easily gluten free and/or vegan

 “Just made for lunch today.
 Delicious!!
 The whole family, including two teenage boys, loved them!” – Lisa

 Update: I’ve actually published a few more kale salads since this post, so click here to view the latest!

 - Shredded Kale Salad with Tomatoes, Olives and Feta on Sprouted Kitchen

 - Pomegranate, Kale and Wild Rice Salad With Walnuts and Feta on Pinch of Yum

 - Kale Salad with Quinoa, Cranberries and Macadamia Nuts on Mountain Mama Cooks

 - Winter Roasted Kale Salad by Love and Lemons

-More resources you might appreciate: 13 healthy make-ahead breakfast recipes, 16 recipes that pack well for lunch, 10 fresh and filling salad recipes and 14 simple weeknight dinners.
+More resources you might appreciate: 13 healthy make-ahead breakfast recipes, 16 recipes that pack well for lunch and 20 simple weeknight dinners.
 You might also like my monthly seasonal produce guides and healthy kitchen essentials.
 View all roundups and resource posts here.